-- · incur additional debt: - repurchase capital stock, repurchase 6.625% notes and 4.75% notes and/or pay cash dividends when total leverage is greater than 2.5:1 (subject to an exception for cash dividends in an amount not to exceed \$20.0 million annually); - incur liens or other encumbrances: - merge, consolidate or sell substantially all property or business; - sell, lease or otherwise transfer assets (other than in the ordinary course of business); - make investments or acquisitions (unless they meet financial tests and other requirements); or - · enter into an unrelated line of business.
+- incur additional debt; - repurchase capital stock, repurchase 6.625% notes and 4.75% notes and/or pay cash dividends when total leverage is greater than 2.5:1 (subject to an exception for cash dividends in an amount not to exceed \$20.0 million annually); - incur liens or other encumbrances; - merge, consolidate or sell substantially all property or business; - sell, lease or otherwise transfer assets (other than in the ordinary course of business); - make investments or acquisitions (unless they meet financial tests and other requirements); or - · enter into an unrelated line of business.

-The Credit Agreement requires us to comply with several financial covenants, including: (i) a consolidated total leverage ratio of no greater than 4.25:1 from the quarter ended December 31, 2015, to the quarter ended September 30, 2016, and 4.00:1 thereafter; (ii) a consolidated senior secured leverage ratio of no greater than 2.75:1; and (iii) a consolidated fixed charge coverage ratio of no less than 1.75:1.
-The table below shows the required and actual ratios under the Credit Agreement calculated as of June 30, 2016:
+The Credit Agreement requires us to comply with several financial covenants, including: (i) a consolidated total leverage ratio of no greater than 4.25:1 from the quarter ended December 31, 2015, to the quarter ended September 30, 2016, and 4.00:1 thereafter; (ii) a consolidated senior secured leverage ratio of no greater than 2.75:1; and (iii) a consolidated fixed charge coverage ratio of no less than 1.50:1 (pursuant to the Second Amendment discussed below).